kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 ## What We Are Building

-The motivation for this capstone came from the author's own desire to have a simple note-taking app that could easily be modified and extended as his needs changed.
-The core functionality of this app is that a user can take notes, classify them via tags, and edit across notes that have already been added.
-The API for this application is deliberately uninteresting for two reasons:
+The motivation for this capstone came from the author's own desire to have a simple note-taking application that could easily be extended as his needs evolved.
+A user should be able to use this app to take notes, classify them via tags, and edit their collection of notes.
+The back-end API for this application is deliberately uninteresting for two reasons:

 1. It is designed to look like most of the APIs that we as web developers interact with at our jobs.
 2. The primary focus of this lesson is on building UIs, so the less noise introduced by the API, the better.